December 6, 2017

 The three ways to ask for a second gift are:

-• Face to face (This is always most effective)
+• Face-to-face (This is always most effective)

-• Phone call (after acknowledgement is received)
+• Phone call (after the acknowledgement is received)

 • Special campaign or holiday appeal – “Your support this fiscal year has been greatly appreciated.
 I am asking you to a second gift this year by making a ‘special gift’ to support this initiative.”

-A few final tips: Matching gift opportunities perform 22% better in response-rate.
-Also, if your Board or grant dollars are willing to cover 100% of the over-head, let your donors know that the over-head is paid for and their gift is going to exactly what they want to support.
-Studies have shown a significant increase in response-rate as well as average gift when using this approach.
+A few final tips: Matching gift opportunities perform 22% better in response rate.
+Also, if your Board or grant dollars are willing to cover 100% of the overhead, let your donors know that the overhead is paid for and their gift is going to exactly what they want to support.
+Studies have shown a significant increase in response rate as well as average gift when using this approach.

 Written by